joeysteele2001/joeysteele2001.github.io/_drafts/bezier-graphs.md

 * First, we transform the segment to run between $$x = 0$$ and $$x = 1$$.
 * Next, we find a cubic polynomial (one step up from a quadratic) that approximates the segment.
-* Then, we compute the control points of the Bézier curve that precisely matches this cubic.
+* Then, we compute the control points of the Bézier curve which precisely matches this cubic.
 * Finally, we transform those control points back to the position of the original segment.

 The reason I don't just directly solve the problem is that the math gets very messy and too complicated to work out by hand.